|

 The USA and Panama agree to resume diplomatic relations on 4th April.

-With Beatlemania sweeping the USA, the Beatles dominate the Billboard singles chart, holding all top five places with Can't Buy Me Love, Twist And Shout, She Loves You, I Want To Hold Your Hand and Please Please Me.
+With Beatlemania sweeping the USA, The Beatles dominate the Billboard singles chart.
+The Top 5 singles on 4th April are all by The Beatles: Can't Buy Me Love is number 1, followed by Twist And Shout, She Loves You, I Want To Hold Your Hand and Please Please Me.

 The Labour Party wins the elections for the first Greater London Council on 9th April.

-On 11th April the Beatles set a new record on the US singles chart, with 14 of the group's songs simultaneously occupying positions on the new Billboard Hot 100.
+On 11th April The Beatles set another new record on the US singles chart, with 14 of the group's songs simultaneously occupying positions on the new Billboard Hot 100.

 The Prime Minister of Southern Rhodesia, Winston Field, resigns on 13th April.
 Ian Smith forms a new government.

-At the Academy Awards ceremony on 13th April Ann Bancroft presents Sidney Poitier with the Oscar for best actor for his role in Lilies of the Field.
+At the Academy Awards ceremony on 13th April Ann Bancroft presents Sidney Poitier with the Oscar for Best Actor for his role in Lilies Of The Field.
 Poitier is the first black person to win the award.
+Tom Jones wins the Oscar for Best Picture.

 The Great Train robbers are found guilty on 16th April and sentenced to 307 years in jail between them.